-• The prior difficulty of arithmetic2 is indicated by 'college placement' advice to a wealthy 16th century German merchant:
+- See DHB & JMB, "Ancient Indian Square Roots: An Exercise in Forensic Paleo-Mathematics," MAA Monthly.
+2012. - The prior difficulty of arithmetic2 is shown by 'college placement' advice to a wealthy 16C German merchant:

 If you only want him to be able to cope with addition and subtraction, then any French or German university will do.
 But if you are intent on your son going on to multiplication and division - assuming that he has sufficient gifts - then you will have to send him to Italy. - George Ifrah or Tobias Danzig